The Last Starry Night

 As the stars came out for the last time, Azzie watched her little brother scraping in the dirt.
 He looked determined to dig all the way from Alabama to China with a six inch stick.
 The last light of the sun was cutting its way through the pine trees behind the apartments and shining on Johnny’s chubby face, making him look a little like the copper Buddha on Mama’s altar.

 Azzie brushed her long straight black hair out of her face.
-She was eleven years old, a little tall for her age, with tea-brown skin and slightly slanted eyes.
+She was eleven years old, a little tall for her age, with tea-brown skin and eyes inherited from her Vietnamese mother.
 She had been watching a legion of ants carry a beetle down into their colony – they’d had to enlarge the opening to get it down into their tunnels – but now they had all disappeared below.
 Azzie watched the stars come out one by one.
 It would be time to go in soon.

 A car arrived in the parking lot behind her.
 She was surprised, since all the neighbors were home from work by now.
 A tall woman rose out of the car; she had a great broad-rimmed green hat and a long green dress.
 She walked slowly up the sidewalk towards them, grinning, holding a basket.
 Grandma?